 Joye B. Baker

-Adjunct Professor in Christian Education, Women's Adviser in Christian Education
+Adjunct Professor in Educational Ministries and Leadership, Women's Adviser in Educational Ministries and Leadership

 B.A., California Western University, 1969; M.A., United States International University, 1971; M.A./CE, Dallas Theological Seminary, 1999; D.Min., 2005.